SongHaoru-max/Refined-TPP_Chat_Platform/CONTRIBUTING.md

 We welcome code contributions!
 When submitting a PR, please follow these guidelines to ensure system stability:

 1. **Test Your Code**: Ensure that your changes do not break the existing 8-branch routing logic.
-2. **Data Consistency**: If modifying analytical scripts, verify that both bulk protein and N-glycosite pipelines (including the CV quality control steps) execute correctly.
+2. **Data Consistency**: If modifying analytical scripts, verify that both bulk proteome and N-glycosite pipelines (including the CV quality control steps) execute correctly.
 3. **Documentation**: Update the README or inline code comments if you are changing user-facing features.
 4. **Descriptive Commit Messages**: Use clear commit messages explaining *what* and *why* you changed something.